 Robin Williams in the ironically-titled World's Greatest Dad or Mrs. Doubtfire, the latter in which he transforms from apathetic dad to creepy stalker and likely gave his kids psychological issues.
 And in another Robin Williams' movie, that dad in Dead Poet's Society could also qualify for a list like this.

 Nicolas Cage is in a pair of movies with bad fathers.
 He plays one having a mid-life crisis in The Weather Man, and his character has an overbearing father in Birdy.
+(And now we can add Mom and Dad although there are forces beyond his control in this one.
+And he still seems like he might be a lot of fun!)

 The guy in Delicatessen.
 I mean, I may have accidentally kicked my daughter in the face while playing disc golf and then blamed her for it, but I've never tried to eat any of my daughters' boyfriends.
 Yet.